xneelo/localize-toolkit/README.md

   this method is called, there is a sequence of checks:

   - If the phrases are provided, they will be used for the given language.

   - If no phrases are provided:

     - If the phrases aren't cached, fetch them from `getPhrases` prop in [LocalizeProvider](#localizeprovider).

-      > Note: If no phrases are cached and no `getPhrases` prop is provided, the
+      > Note: If no phrases are cached and no `getPhrases` prop is provided, an
-      > `onFailed` prop will be called as the localize toolkit has no way to set
+      > error will occur as the localize toolkit has no way to set the phrases
-      > the phrases for the specified language.
+      > for the specified language.

     - If they are cached, use the cached phrases.

-#### `isLanguageCached`

-- Check if there are cached phrases for a given language string.
-This can be called before `setLanguage` in order to check whether you will have to provide a phrases object.

 #### `clearCache`